Ithaca Bus Station

 Ithaca Bus Station, also referred to as Ithaca Bus Terminal, is an intercity bus station in Ithaca, the county seat and only city in Tompkins County, New York.
 The Prairie-style building, located west of North Fulton Street between West Seneca Street and West State Street, was designed by architect Frank J. Nies in 1912 as a train station of the Delaware, Lackawanna and Western Railroad.
 DL&W ceased passenger operations in 1942, and Greyhound Bus Lines acquired the station in 1967.
 The station building accommodates waiting area with seats, ticketing and package express office, and restrooms.

 The station closed in October, 2018 due to construction, retirement of the station operators, and changing infrastructure in the area.
-Buses are now boarding downtown for the time being until long-term plans are made.
+Buses are now boarding downtown (at 131 East Green Street) for the time being until long-term plans are made.
 The City of Ithaca designated the station as a local landmark in January, 2019.

 Bus lines

 Ithaca Bus Station was served by the following intercity bus lines: